gallowsxbird/TCGridFlowLayout/README.md

 Works in Portrait and Landscape!

-The Landscape item size is calculated based on their size in Portrait.
+The Landscape item size is calculated to be as close as possible to the Portrait item size.

 ##Usage